lead generation

 allowing them to prioritize their efforts accordingly.

-visiting a landing page, or downloading a whitepaper—adds to or subtracts from the lead’s score.
+visiting a landing page, or downloading a whitepaper—adds or subtracts from the lead’s score.

 The goal is to create a clear picture of how engaged a lead is